 “If you can’t spot the sucker in the first half hour at the table, then you are the sucker.”
-In poker or Best Ball, there’s accuracy to this Rounders quote.
-That’s not to say there can’t be sharp drafts that break the rule, but more importantly, it should be a part of our process as we are reviewing our drafts.
+In poker or best ball, there’s accuracy to this Rounders quote.
+That’s not to say there can’t be sharp drafters who break the rule, but more importantly, it should be a part of our process as we are reviewing our drafts.
 Through studying how others are drafting, we can not only learn strategies to employ but also identify mistakes to avoid.

 1. Strong opinions, too strongly held

-Too often I see people go into a draft locked into a certain strategy, roster construction, or desired stack.
+Too often, I see people go into a draft locked into a certain strategy, roster construction, or desired stack.
 There is nothing wrong with having plans going into a draft, starting with those strong opinions, but they need to be weakly held.
-We should be drafting with a flexible mindset and willing to quickly pivot and adapt as necessary.
-In 2025, my strong lean for majority of my drafts will be hero RB build, taking an RB in the first three rounds and then waiting until the mid-late rounds to grab another.
-But after I start a draft Saquon Barkley and see De’Von Achane still sitting there at the end of the 2nd, I know I quickly need to change my strategy.
-I shouldn’t be avoiding the falling value and a unique combination to start the draft simply because I’m expecting majority of my drafts to be hero RB.
-When taking a portfolio approach to Best Ball and accepting you’ll have a large number of entries, you will likely feel less pressure to hit on your pre-draft strategies every time.
+We should be drafting with a flexible mindset and be willing to quickly pivot and adapt as necessary.
+In 2026, my strong lean for the majority of my drafts will be one or two RBs in the first three rounds and then waiting until the mid- to late rounds to grab another.
+But after I start a draft with Ja’Marr Chase and Drake London, and Brock Bowers falls to me in the third round, I know I quickly need to change my strategy.
+I shouldn’t be avoiding the falling value and a unique combination to start the draft simply because I’m expecting the majority of my drafts to have that early RB.
+When taking a portfolio approach to best ball and accepting you’ll have a large number of entries, you will likely feel less pressure to hit on your pre-draft strategies every time.

 2. Reaching on stacks

-Stacking is a key to success in these large-field Best Ball tournaments, but it shouldn’t be our primary goal.
-Rather, it is a tool or strategy we often leverage to achieve our goals of advancing each round and increasing our odds to win the final week.
+Stacking is a key to success in these large-field best ball tournaments, but it shouldn’t be our primary goal.
+Rather, it is a tool or strategy we often leverage to achieve our goals of advancing each round and increasing our odds of winning the final week.

 I say this because we need to keep that perspective when we are trying to stack.
-And all too often, I see people prioritizing their stacks above all else – specifically, reaching for their stack QBs or pass-catching counterparts at the expense of player value.
-I think there are a couple reasons not to do this.
+And all too often, I see people prioritizing their stacks above all else — specifically, reaching for their stack QBs or pass-catching counterparts at the expense of player value.
+There are a couple of reasons not to do this.

 First, you can look at Michael Leone’s analysis that shows sacrificing a lot of value to complete your stack is as bad, if not worse, than not stacking at all.